GKMIT/react-bootstrap-task-manager/README.md

 # React task manager application

-This is the task manager application build in React + Material UI.
+This is the task manager application build in React + Bootstrap.

 ## Dependency